VNG-Realisatie/nlx/docs/docs/get-started.md

 ---
-title: "Get started"
+id: get-started
-description: ""
+title: Get started
 ---

 Welcome!
 We are excited that you want to learn about NLX.